Dreamsaviors/better-copy/README.md

 // use an array as parameter for more than one input path bCopy(['/path/to/your/folder1', '/path/to/some/file.txt'], '/path/to/destination/folder');

-// Copy some file into multiple directory bCopy(['/path/to/your/folder'],
+// Copy some file from multiple source into multiple directory bCopy(['/path/to/your/folder1', '/path/to/some/file.txt'],
 	[
 		'/path/to/destination/folder',
 		'/path/to/other/folder'